-With environmental pressures being placed on pastoral farms, farmers need to start thinking about using pasture species that are going to perform best under nitrogen or water restrictions.
+As environmental pressures are placed on pastoral farms, farmers need to utilise pasture species which perform best with nutrient or water restrictions.

 Every farming operation is unique and each operation has different short and long term goals, therefore when considering your sowing options there are some key questions that need to be asked for the best individual custom feed and seed requirements.

-How much dry mater is required in each season?
+How much dry matter is required in each season?

-If sowing now, when do we want to be grazing?
+If sowing now, when do you want to be grazing?

 Is this a short rotation 1-2 years or permanent pasture?

-What are the budgeted inputs and outcomes of the sowing/re-pasturing excersize?
+- What are the budgeted inputs and outcomes of the sowing/re-pasturing exercise?

 i.e. direct drilled, pest management, Chemical spend, fertiliser/nutrient and mineral inputs. xx number of stock unit feed over defined dates.

-For example environmental (drought, flood), pests/insect, plant competition.
+For example environmental (drought, flood), pests/insects, plant competition.